-I have known all of these children-now young adults-since they were born.
-Their unique linguistic circumstances have cried out for systematic investigation, despite the children's reluctance to sign in public and their general abashedness about the stigma of their deafness.
-As it happens, Mario, the father, was also a major collaborator in my ongoing research on Tzotzil ritual language and co-speech gesture, as well as an old friend and compadre.
-When in 2008 the work on an emerging Bedouin sign language by my UCSD colleague Carol Padden and her associates inspired me to undertake research on ZFHS, Mario and his children readily agreed.
-By then Jane had her own hearing son, Victor, now a 3-year-old bilingual signer and Tzotzil speaker, who along with a younger cousin represent the beginning (and perhaps also the end) of the second generation of this miniature ZFHS speech community.
-(See the genealogical chart in Figure 11.)
+I have known all of these children - now young adults - since they were born.
+Their unique linguistic circumstances cried out for systematic investigation, despite the children's reluctance to sign in public and the general stigma of their deafness.
+Mario, the father, my old friend and compadre, was also a major collaborator in research on Tzotzil ritual language and cospeech gesture.
+When in 2008 the work on an emerging Bedouin sign language by my UCSD colleague Carol Padden and her associates19 inspired me to undertake research on Z, Mario and his children readily agreed.20 By then